 Admission Criteria and Procedures

-Admission to baccalaureate study at the College of William and Mary does not automatically include admission to the Elementary or Secondary Education programs in the School of Education.
-Undergraduate students interested in Elementary or Secondary Education programs of study, must apply for admission to the School of Education during the spring semester of the sophomore year or no later than the first day of classes of the fall semester of the junior year.
+Admission to baccalaureate study at William & Mary does not automatically include admission to the Secondary Education programs in the School of Education.
+Undergraduate students interested in Elementary or Secondary Education programs of study, must apply for admission to the School of Education, typically during the spring semester of the sophomore year.

-Admission to the program requires an overall grade point average of at least 2.0 in course wo rk completed to date.
+Admission to the program requires an overall grade point average of at least 2.0 in course work completed to date.
 After the application form is submitted, the Assistant Dean for Academic Programs & Student Services verifies the applicant's prior course work and grade point average and then reviews the file.
-Questions pertaining to the admissions process should be directed to the Office of Academic Programs in the School of Education- telephone: 221-2308; or [[dot.osborne, email]].
+Questions pertaining to the admissions process should be directed to the Office of Academic Programs in the School of Education - telephone: 221-2308; or [[dsosbo,email]].
 Students will be notified in writing of their admission status.

 Student Advisement & Licensure Exam requirements

 Students are urged to take full advantage of the advisement services in the School of Education.
 During their freshman and sophomore years, they are encouraged to talk with faculty in the School about potential careers in teaching.
 Upon admission to the Education program, students are assigned academic advisors who are faculty members in the School of Education.
-Before registering for education courses, students meet with their advisors to discuss academic, personal and professional goals; to review both the academic regulations of the College and the specific course requirements for teacher certification; and to plan a program of studies in Education.
+Before registering for education courses, students meet with their advisors to discuss academic, personal and professional goals; to review both the academic regulations of the University and the specific course requirements for teacher certification; and to plan a program of studies in Education.
 Education advisors work with the students throughout their junior and senior years.
-A Program of Studies form should be turned into the Office of Academic Programs before a student begins education coursework.

 In addition to coursework and field experiences there are exams required for program completion and licensure.
 A complete listing of the tests required can be found on the Office of Teacher Education and Professional Services website.